 - case-insensitive: Specifies whether the constant name should be case-insensitive.
 Default is false

 The example below creates a constant with a case-sensitive name:

-Constants can’t change along the program and they don’t have ‘$’ sign at the first.
-They are accessible just by names of them.
-If you use second method, you must use it at the top of your program but the first method has no restriction.
+Constants can’t change during the program and they don’t have a ‘$’ sign at the beginning.
+They are accessible just by the names of them.
+If you use the second method, you must use it at the top of your program, but the first method has no restrictions.

 Some valid constant names

 Invalid constant names

 Seven predefined constants exist in PHP (they are categorized as magic methods).
 Some of them have usages which I will explain in detail later.
 They all begin and end with two underscores.
 The three first are case insensitive.
 Let me illustrate this with the example below: